orca-scan/orca-lookup-dotnet/README.md

 # orca-lookup-dotnet

-This project is a an example of [how to scan barcodes using a smartphone](https://orcascan.com/mobile) and [present a user with data from your system](https://orcascan.com/docs/api/lookup-url) using C# and the ASP.NET core framework.
+This project is a an example of [how to scan barcodes using a smartphone](https://orcascan.com/mobile) and [present a user with data from your system](https://orcascan.com/docs/api/lookup-url) using C# and the [ASP.NET Core](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core) framework.

-How it works:
+**How it works:**

 1. A user [scans a barcode](https://orcascan.com/mobile) using their smartphone
 2. Orca Scan sends a HTTP GET request to your endpoint with `?barcode=value`